Wesleyan African Scholars Program

 Your Wesleyan experience begins at the dynamic intersection of your goals, dreams, and pursuits—all the things that make YOU who you are, and who you want to become.
 You’ll discover unexpected connections, combinations, and collaborations at Wesleyan you won’t find anywhere else.
 You’ll be part of a vibrant and exciting community.

-We actively recruit and welcome international students and faculty to join us in Middletown, and we embrace the diverse cultures, traditions, and perspectives they bring to our campus.
+We actively welcome international students and faculty to join us in Middletown, and we embrace the diverse cultures, traditions, and perspectives they bring to our campus.
 Alongside our distinguished scholar-teachers, you will develop the knowledge, intellectual agility, and confidence to prepare you for a rapidly changing world.

 Our Students bring the world to our campus